denten-papers/blunt-instrumental/blunt.md

 recently.
-Getting to the reasoning behind the tool involved reading the framework documentation, stepping through the code, and learning about the algorithms involved.[^ln-stat] NLTK facilitates such discovery through meticulous notes, published at nltk.org.
+Getting to the reasoning behind the tool involved reading the framework documentation, stepping through the code, and learning about the algorithms involved.[^ln-stat] NLTK facilitates such discovery through meticulous notes, code comments, and accompanying manuals.

 [^ln-stat]: found in *Foundations of Statistical Natural Language Processing* by Christopher D. Manning and Hinrich Schütze.